bemasc/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 Assessing reputation limits the ability of a DDR forgery attack to cause harm, as it will only allow an attacker to direct clients to a resolver they consider trustworthy.
 Major DoH client implementations already include lists of known or trusted resolvers {{CHROME-DOH}}{{MICROSOFT-DOH}}{{MOZILLA-TRR}}.

-If no resolvers pass the reputation check, the client must not proceed.

 Clients SHOULD start by checking the resolver endpoint with the numerically lowest SVCB SvcPriority.
 Clients MAY wait until a DNS query triggers an Encrypted DNS connection attempt before performing this verification.

-If RVS encounters an error or rejects the server, the client MUST fall back to plaintext DNS on port 53.
+If RVS encounters an error or rejects the server, the client MUST NOT send encrypted DNS queries to that server.
+If RVS rejects all compatible ServiceMode records, the client MUST fall back to the unencrypted resolver (i.e. plaintext DNS on port 53).

-Successful validation then permits cross-forwarder upgrade.

 ## Reputation systems {#reputation-systems}

 Embedding a list of known trusted resolvers in a client is only one possible model for assessing the reputation of a resolver.
 In future a range of online reputation services might be available to be queried, each returning an answer according to their own specific criteria.
 These might involve answers on other properties such as jurisdiction, or certification by a particular body.
 It is out of scope for this document to define these query methods, other than to note that designers should be aware of bootstrapping problems.
 It is the client's decision as to how to combine these answers, possibly using additional metadata (e.g. location), to make a determination of reputation.

 ## Using resolvers of intermediate reputation